 Osteoarthritis is a very common condition which can affect any joint in the body.
 It’s most likely to affect the joints that hold most of our weight, such as the knees and feet.
-Joints that we use a lot in everyday life, such as the joints of the hand, are also affected.
+Joints that we use a lot in everyday life, such as the fingers and thumb, are also affected.

 In a healthy joint, a coating of tough but smooth and slippery tissue (called cartilage) that covers the surface of the bones and helps the bones to move freely against each other.
 When a joint develops osteoarthritis, part of the covering thins and the bone becomes rougher.
 This means the joint doesn’t move as smoothly as it should.